SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    ![Troubleshooting](./images/toubleshooting3.png)

-5. Then again start a request from the SAP Cloud Platform application.
+5. Then again start a request from the SAP BTP application.
 6. If Principal Propagation is not working check in Cloud Connector ljs_trace.log the x.509 short live certificate

    ![Troubleshooting](./images/toubleshooting4.png)